Nonstop

 Accommodation

-Stay in our purposely renovate ski lodge in the heart of Fernie, which features en-suite rooms and queen-sized beds plus awesome facilities like a movie theatre, hot tub and sauna, as well as a bar and restaurant.
-We also rent local houses in downtown Fernie exclusively for participants on our patrol course to serve up a true seasonaire experience.
+Stay in our purposely renovated ski lodge in the heart of Fernie, which features en-suite rooms and queen-sized beds plus awesome facilities like a movie theatre, hot tub and sauna, as well as a bar and restaurant.
+We also rent local houses in downtown Fernie exclusively for participants on our patrol course to serve up a true locals experience.

 Week 1